rapid7/insightconnect-plugins/plugins/joe_sandbox/help.md

 # Description

-Joe Sandbox Cloud executes files and URLs fully automated in a controlled environment and monitors the behavior of applications and the operating system for suspicious activities
+[Joe Sandbox](https://www.joesecurity.org) executes files and URLs fully automated in a controlled environment and monitors the behavior of applications and the operating system for suspicious activities.

+This plugin supports Joe Sandbox Cloud and Joe Sandbox (on-premise) instances and utilizes the [Joe Sandbox API](https://github.com/joesecurity/jbxapi).

 # Key Features